elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In JavaScript, an array is an ordered list of values that can be of any type, indexed numerically starting from zero.</div><br />
   <div><strong>Technical Response:</strong> An array is a special data structure that we use to store an ordered collection of values.
 Arrays are ordered with numbered indexes starting at zero and encapsulated in square brackets.
-To access the values, you must use the variable and an assigned index number to extract the value.<br />
+To access the values, you must use the variable and an assigned index number to extract the value.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />